 The next page will show you some options for Dropbox.
 Fill out the fields as follows:

 - Folder: Select the folder that you created for your report.
-NOTE: This folder should only ever have one file.
+Note that this folder should only have one file.

 - File: Click the button on the right side of the field and choose Attachment.

 - Overwrite: Select Yes from the dropdown list.

 - Specify File Name: Enter the name of your file, if it is not automatically filled in.